-SP graduate with 1 YEAR of production experience at Reachfield IT Solutions.
-Shipped enterprise Java systems, React Native mobile apps, and computer vision pipelines.
-Open to roles in Singapore — S Pass sponsorship welcome.
+SP graduate with 1 year of production experience shipping enterprise Java, React Native apps, and computer vision pipelines.
+Aspiring AI developer with eyes on cloud.
+Currently prepping AWS CLF-C02, Solutions Architect next.
+Open to roles in Singapore: S Pass sponsorship welcome.

 "The world doesn't need more people who can call an API.
-It needs people who understand what the API is hiding."
+It needs people who understand what the API is hiding, and what breaks when it doesn't."

 Real production work, real users, real consequences when it breaks.